-Scheduled weekly, a 40-minute Advisory takes place between the Block 1 and Block 2 classes.
+Every week, two 40-minute Advisory blocks take place between the Block 1 and Block 2 classes.
 The secondary bell schedule is adjusted accordingly.
 During advisory, students meet in grade-level groups or as an entire secondary where they participate in activities ranging from assemblies, class meetings, college-prep activities, and team-building exercises.
 Advisory groups are led by faculty members who serve as guides, mentors and advocates.
 Advisory is an integral part of the Secondary School program and students are expected to participate fully and enthusiastically.